impillar/AndroidReferences/LiteratureReview.md

 + Collaborative Security: A Survey and Taxonomy, CSUR 2015
 + PRADA: Prioritizing Android Devices for Apps by Mining Large-Scale Usage Data, ICSE 2016 (It finds the prioritized devices for apps)
 + SoK: Lessons Learned From Android Security Research For Appified Software Platforms, IEEE S&P 2016 (framework: SoK)
++ A Taxonomy and Qualitative Comparison of Program Analysis Techniques for Security Assessment of Android Software, TSE 2016

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015